rhdtownsend/gyre/docs/source/user-guide/advanced-usage/tidal-forcing.rst

 :program:`gyre_tides` writes response data to summary and detail files.
-One detail file is created for each partial potential evaluated, and the summary file collects together global data for all partial potentials across all :nml_g:`tide` namelist groups.
+One detail file is created for each partial potential evaluated, and the summary file collects together global data for all partial potentials across all :nml:group:`tide` namelist groups.
 The :nml_v:`id` output item can be used to determine which group a given response belongs to.